Registration and Enrollment Management

 Names and Pronunciations

 - Class lists with pictures and student biographical information are available on LawNet.
 LawNet also contains the names preferred by your students (if different than the name in the class list), audio of the name pronunciation, and students’ preferred pronouns (if one is indicated).
 You can access the audio pronunciations by viewing your class list in Album View, or by using the Pronunciation Slideshow feature, in LawNet.

 - Students will also have placards to facilitate name memorization.
 In our conversations, students express appreciation for professors’ efforts to learn and pronounce their names.
-They also find the placards useful as they learn their classmates’ names.
+You can utilize the "Pronunciation Slideshow" in LawNet to assist with learning name pronunciation.
+Students also find the placards useful as they learn their classmates’ names.

 - Perhaps counterintuitively, the existence of a wait list does not necessarily mean that a class is oversubscribed.
 Under the CLS registration system, students will appear on your wait list if they are registered for a conflicting class or if they are registered for more than the maximum number of credit hours.